apache/arrow/docs/source/format/Columnar.rst

 should be defined in a ``DictionaryBatch`` before they are used in a ``RecordBatch``, as long as the keys are defined somewhere in the file.
-Further more, it is invalid to have more then one **non-delta** dictionary batch per dictionary ID.
+Further more, it is invalid to have more then one **non-delta** dictionary batch per dictionary ID (i.e. dictionary replacement is not supported).
 Delta dictionaries are applied in the order they appear in the file footer.

 Dictionary Messages
 -------------------